NAMO TASSA BHAGAVATO ARAHATO SAMMASAMBUDDHASSA

 “Muslims were the lords of Arabia for 1400 years.
 For a few years the British ruled, and for a few years the French ruled.
 Overall, the Muslims ruled Arabia for 1400 years.
 Yet today, there are 14 million Arabs who are Coptic Christians i.e. Christians since generations.
 If the Muslims had used the sword there would not have been a single Arab who would have remained a Christian.”

 Whoever wrote this seems to not be aware of the Jizya tax as it regarded the “People of the Book”.
-The Christians as being recognized as “people of the book” were allowed to pay a tax “in willingness and submission”, and keep their own religion.
+The Christians as being recognized as “people of the book” were allowed to pay a tax “in willingness and submission”, and keep their own religion if that was deemed allowable.
 This topic of the people of the book being allowed to keep their own religion if they pay a tax in willingness and submission shall become more relevant shortly.
 Regarding the Jizya let’s start with Qur’an 9:29 which we’ll look at again in just a bit.
 Qur’an 9:29 Fight those who believe not in Allah nor the Last Day, nor hold forbidden that which hath been forbidden by Allah and His Messenger, nor acknowledge the religion of Truth, (even if they are) of the People of the Book, until they pay the Jizyah with willing submission, and feel themselves subdued.
 Sahih Hadith Bukhari …..The people asked, “What does the Statement say?”
 He replied, “Allah and His Apostle’s asylum granted to Dhimmis, i.e. non-Muslims living in a Muslim territory) will be outraged, and so Allah will make the hearts of these Dhimmis (people of the book) so daring that they will refuse to pay the Jizya they will be supposed to pay.”
 (Book#53, Hadith #404) The Sword of Allah: Khalid bin Al-Waleed, His Life and Campaigns -Chapter 10 One important region which the Prophet wished to subdue was a little farther away from Tabuk.
 This was Daumat-ul-Jandal (the present-day Al Jauf), ruled by Ukaidar bin Abdul Malik, a Christian prince from the tribe of Kinda who was famous for his love of hunting.
 To subdue this region, the Prophet sent Khalid with 400 horsemen and instructions to capture Ukaidar.
 “You will probably find him hunting the wild bull”, said the Prophet.
 Khalid arrived at the walled town of Daumat-ul-Jandal on a bright, moonlit night in late November, 630 (mid?Shaban, 9 Hijri).
 Hardly had he deployed his force near the town when the gates opened and out came Ukaidar with a few friends mounted on horses and armed with hunting weapons.
 Perhaps owing to the heat of the day Ukaidar had decided to hunt in the cool of the night, and the bright moonlight promised good hunting.
 Khalid took a few of his men and rushed at the hunting party.
 While Khalid himself pounced on Ukaidar and brought him-down from his horse, his men assailed the other members of the party.
 Ukaidar’s brother, Hassaan, resisted capture and was killed; but the rest galloped back to the fort and, once inside, locked the gate.
 Khalid now returned to Tabuk with his distinguished prisoner.
 Ukaidar entered into a pact with the Prophet, paid a heavy ransom for himself and agreed to the Jizya.
 In July 631 (Rabi-ul-Akhir, 10 Hijri), the Prophet sent a military expedition under the command of Khalid to the tribe of Bani Harithah bin Kab in Najran, which lies to the north of the Yemen.
 The instructions to Khalid were: “Call the tribe thrice to accept Islam.
 If they respond favourably, do them no harm.
 If they refuse, fight them.”
 With Khalid went 400 mounted warriors.
 Who was khalid?— Khalid bin Al-Waheed was a Muslim General in the Muslim prophet Muhammad’s army.
 The Sword of Allah: Khalid bin Al-Waleed, His Life and Campaigns by Lieutenant-General A.I.
 Akram — This book can be downloaded for free at: http://www.grandestrategy.com/2007/12/sword-of-allah-khalid-bin-al-waleed.html http://www.webcitation.org/6PGIcn4KU In case your wondering, this is an Islamic website that wishes to use this book in the following way: “In such times this book reminds us of how glorious we once were, and perhaps how someday we can be again”.
 This is why at the end of the last section regarding Spain we read… “Because of the Muslim perception of Christians and Jews as “people of the book”, numerous Jewish and Christian communities survived through the centuries of Muslim rule in al-Andalus”.
 It was because they were able to pay the Jizya.
 While we’re at it, just how are our Coptic friends doing in Egypt?
 After all, Islam is a religion of peace and tolerance isn’t it?
 This link will bring you to a news story about how a Coptic church was recently burnt to the ground, after a mob was incited to do so by a Muslim Imam of a local mosque.
 Why would an Imam of a mosque who certainly knows his Qur’an and Hadith very well, do such a thing?
 Doesn’t he know that the scripture and history of Islam supposedly teach PEACE?
 Doesn’t he know that any scripture that portrays Islam as violent and fundamentally intolerant is just something presumably being taken out of context by those shameful “Islamophobes”?
 Is the Imam in question, someone who has perpetrated an “isolated” incident while “hijacking” the otherwise peaceful religion of Islam?
 Read the article and you decide. http://www.webcitation.org/query?url=http://www.aina.org/news/20110930204413.htm&date=2011-10-02 If you think that was just you know, an “isolated incident” take a look at this: http://www.jpost.com/International/Report-charting-persecution-of-Christians-worldwide-reveals-most-abuse-in-Muslim-countries-338682 http://www.webcitation.org/6PGJIxHnL

 - More than 80% non-Muslims in India.